Chapter 4301-3 Purchases by Retail Permit Holders

 (D) Wholesale and retail spirituous liquor prices.

-(3) The retail bottle shelf price of spirituous liquor shall be computed as follows: The division shall add state and local sales and excise taxes to the base retail price per bottle.
-The division will then round that figure upward to the next five-cent increment.
-The resulting figure will be the retail bottle shelf price.
+(3) The retail selling price of spirituous liquor shall be computed as follows: The division shall add state and local sales and excise taxes to the base retail selling price .
+The resulting figure will be the retail selling price.

 (E) The division shall not purchase any spirituous liquor from any manufacturer, supplier, broker, or registered solicitor, or from any other person, firm, or corporation for sale or distribution through the state liquor stores or state liquor agencies unless the spirituous liquor is in conformity with the standards of ingredients and methods of manufacture, capacity, and form of packages as set forth by the rules, regulations, and laws of the state of Ohio and the United States.
 To further insure conformity with such standards as to ingredients, methods of manufacture, capacity, and form of packages, each manufacturer, supplier, broker, or registered solicitor, or any other person, firm, or corporation proposing to sell any such items to the division shall submit, without cost a federal certificate of label approval.